c0d3x-software/react-away/docs/reference/container.md

 ## MetaTag transfers

-All metatags in template is realocated to HTML head for simple SEO.
+All metatags in the template are relocated to the HTML head for simple SEO.

 <aside cols='4:5'>